-There will be one assignment (due date: Tuesday 23 March) and one test (on Tuesday 11 May), which together will comprise the class component of the course and account for 30% of the final mark.
+There will be one assignment and one test, which together will comprise the class component of the course and account for 30% of the final mark.
 A two hour examination to be written in June comprises the remaining 70%.
 Students should note that the main focus of both the assignment and the examination will be to test whether students can identify and apply the theoretical principles covered by the course to practical situations of the kind which students are likely to encounter when they enter legal practice.
 The class test will focus on theoretical aspects of international trade law.

-C Renaud February 2010
+C Renaud February 2011